 India's Reliance Industries to consider first rights issue in three decades

-MUMBAI, April 28 (Reuters) - India's Reliance Industries Ltd RELI.NS will consider a rights issue at its board meeting on April 30, in what would be its first such issue in nearly three decades, the oil to retail conglomerate said in an exchange filing late on Monday.
+MUMBAI, April 28 (Reuters) - India's Reliance Industries Ltd RELI.NS said it will consider its first rights issue in almost 30 years when its board meets on Thursday, in another attempt to slash its debt.

-Reliance did not provide any details of the rights issue under consideration.

-Shares in the company rose as much as 1.8% in early trade following the announcement, later falling in line with the broader market.
-At 0455 GMT, the shares were trading down 2% while the Nifty share index .NSEI was 0.1% lower.
+In an exchange filing late on Monday the oil-to-retail conglomerate said a rights issue would be on the table at the meeting although it gave no details of what exactly was under consideration.

+The discussions come after Facebook FB.O revealed plans to spend $5.7 billion to buy a 9.99% stake in Reliance's digital arm, raising questions about why the Indian company would need to raise addi0tional capital through a rights offer.
+0

+"Reliance's rights issue is a surprise, considering that they are getting equity infusion from Facebook," said Naveen Kulkarni, chief investment officer at Axis Securities.

+"There will be some dilution because of the issue, but it is difficult to gauge at this point in time how much the stock will fall because the quantum is not known."

-Promoters - as controlling stakeholders are called in India - hold a little over 50% of the company.
-Analysts said the potential for a rights issue is a positive development and reflects the confidence of management and their commitment to reducing Reliance's net debt to zero by March 2021.
+Several analysts however said a rights issue would be a positive development reflecting the confidence of management and their commitment to eliminating Reliance's net debt of about $22 billion by March 2021.

 "It reflects promoter's unflinching faith in the medium to long term prospects of various businesses," said Ajay Bodke, chief executive at Prabhudas Lilladher, a portfolio management service company.